youthy/vimerl-complete/README.md

 1. This plugin parse offical docs on [erldocs](http://erldocs.com/). please download a version which you need and extract into your
 $HOME directory. like `/home/youthy/docs-18.3`.

-2. Then run
+2. Then run below command in vim
 ```
 :EcompleteGen 18.3
 ```

-in vim to generate tags for completation.
+to generate tags for completation.
 Yon need run this command **only once** unless you change your erlang version (18.3 is the version I used.
 It can be like R15B01 etc.)

 If you **don't want** to download erldocs, You can also type